Hello, it looks like you are visiting from United States / Estados Unidos Language US Go to United States (English) / Estados Unidos (español) site

 Helping your patient choose prescription sunglasses

-The full Sensity®family
+The full Sensity® family

 Sensity® 2

-Sensity® 2 provides all day comfort for light sensitive eyes, no matter the climate, season, or lifestyle.
+Sensity® 2 provides all-day comfort for light-sensitive eyes, no matter the climate, season, or lifestyle.

-• Darkens to a dark category 3 sun tint Extremely clear indoors
+• Darkens to a dark category 3 sun tint

 • 100% UV protection in all light